MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-snapshots.md

 ---
-title: "View snapshots of a forecast (Sales Insights) | MicrosoftDocs"
+title: View snapshots of a forecast
-description: "Use the see forecast grid history page to view snapshots of a forecast in Dynamics 365 Sales Insights." ms.date: 02/23/2023
+description: Use the see forecast grid history page to view snapshots of a forecast in Dynamics 365 Sales Insights. ms.date: 02/24/2023
 author: lavanyakr01
 ms.author: lavanyakr
 manager: shujoshi